ccallawa/alyvix_doc/install.rst

    Alyvix is :warn:`not` compatible with 32-bit versions of Python.

 #.
 Install Python by right-clicking on the executable and selecting **"Run as administrator"**.
-   Choose "Customize installation", then check all the options on the second page and click on "Next".
-On the third page, make sure "Add Python to environment variables" is checked.
-   Under "Customize install location", insert :file:`C:\\Python37\\` (recommended) and click on "Install".
+   Choose "Customize installation", then on the second screen check all the option boxes.
+On the third screen, make sure "Add Python to environment variables" is checked.
+Finally, under "Customize install location", insert the recommended location :file:`C:\\Python37\\` and click on "Install".

-   The path is correct if the following command returns a version rather than an error message (if not, you will need to edit your *Environment variables* under ``Path``):
+   The installation is correct if the following command returns a version number rather than an error message (if not, you will need to edit your *Environment variables* under ``Path``):

    .. code-block:: doscon
       :class: short-code-block